Contributor: Peggy Chinn

 This is a pragmatic theory, a heuristic, that guides group process.
 It can also be used to describe, explain, and predict outcomes based on the theoretical relationships.

-This theory provides a framework for individuals and groups to shape their actions and interactions to promote cooperation, inclusion of all points of view in making decisions and in addressing conflicts.
+This theory provides a framework for individuals and groups to shape their actions and interactions to promote health and well being for the group and for each individual, using processes based on values of cooperation and inclusion of all points of view in making decisions and in addressing conflicts.
 Based on the processes described, individuals and groups can make thoughtful choices about the ways they work together to promote healthy, growthful interactions and avoid harmful, damaging interactions.
 It can function as a traditional theory in terms of description, explanation and even prediction of the phenomena involved in group process, but it arose from, and still is primarily used, to shape and guide mindful practice.
 See Chinn, P. L., & Falk-Rafael, A. R. (2015).
 See also Peace & Power Website

 Primary Sources for the Theory